kanisterio/kanister/docs/architecture.rst

 repository.

 In Kanister, the server will comprise a Kubernetes Pod, Service.
-The pod runs the kopia repository server process that will be used by kopia clients to perform backup and restore.
+The pod runs the Kopia repository server process that will be used by Kopia clients to perform backup and restore.
 Kopia clients would only need a username/password and service name to connect to server without the need to know the backend storage location.
-This provides enhanced security since only authorized users will be allowed to access the kopia repository server.
+This provides enhanced security since only authorized users will be allowed to access the Kopia repository server.
 These authorized users need to be added to the server before starting the server.

 Kopia Repository